-Level IV In addition to meeting the Level III Level III is the expected level Level II Level I requirements for Level III of performance.
+Level IV Level III Level II Level I In addition to meeting the Level III is the expected level requirements for Level III of performance.
 The teacher continually The teacher communicates The teacher inconsistently The teacher inadequately uses communication effectively and communicates with communicates with techniques in a variety of consistently with students, parents or students, parents or situations to proactively students, parents or guardians, district and guardians, district and inform, network, and guardians, district and school personnel or other school personnel, or other collaborate with school personnel, and stakeholders or stakeholders by poorly stakeholders to enhance other stakeholders in ways communicates in ways acknowledging concerns, student learning.
-(Teachers that enhance student that only partially enhance responding to inquiries, or rated as Level IV continually learning. student learning. encouraging involvement. seek ways to serve as role models or teacher leaders.) models of teacher teacers.)
+(Teachers that enhance student that only partially enhance responding to inquiries, or rated as Level IV continually learning. student learning. encouraging involvement. seek ways to serve as role models or teacher leaders.)